shaff600/Sourcetastic/README.md

 ## Features
 -	Connectivity to mongoDB database.
--	User can Create, Read, Update and Delete items from database.
+-	A user can register an account and share YouTube learning resources.
+They have the ability to edit or delete their content.
+A user can log out.
+-	An Admin user can do the above along with having the additonal functionality of adding learning resources.
--	Responsive on all device sizes
+-	Application is responsive on all device sizes

 ## Technologies Used